-There are several other tribes of Indians, whose countries are situated upon the waters of the north-east branch of the Columbia river, resembling each other so nearly in their customs, morals, manners, and mode of living, that it is unnecessary to go into a separate and particular description of each.
-I will mention the names, locations, and number of some of the principal tribes.
-North of the Cootanies are the Carriers, whose number is estimated to be four thousand.
-South of these are the Lake Indians, so named from their place of residence, which is about the Arrow Lakes.
-They are about five hundred in number.
-At the south, and about Colvile, are the Kettle Falls Indians, who number five hundred and sixty.
-West of these are the Sinpauelish, one thousand in number; and below these are the Shooshaps, having a population of five hundred and seventy-five. the west and north-west, next in order are the Okanagans, numbering one thousand and fifty.
+having a population of five hundred and seventy-five.
+At the west and north-west, next in order are the Okanagans, numbering one thousand fifty.
 To the north and west are several tribes, about whom I obtained no definite information.
-Between Okanagan and the Long Rapids are detachments of Indians, who appear poor, and wanting in that manly and active spirit, which characterizes the tribes above named.
-South of the Long Rapids, to the confluence of Lewis' river with the Columbia, are the Yookoomans, a more active people, numbering about seven hundred. - The whole number of the above named Indians is thirty-two thousand five hundred and eighty-five.
-This is probably a low estimate, and in the number, the Falls and La Dalles Indians are not included, nor many other numerous tribes residing at the north and south of the Falls of the Columbia, whose numbers, I could not with certainty ascertain.
+Between Okanagan and the Long Rapids are detachments of Indians, who appear poor, and wanting that manly and active spirit, which characterizes the tribes above named.
+South of the Long Rapids, and to the confluence of Lewis' river with the Columbia, are the Yookoomans, a more active people, numbering about seven hundred.
+The whole number of the above named Indians is thirty-two thousand five hundred and eighty-five.
+This is probably a low estimate. and in the number, there are not included the Fall and La-Dalle Indians, and many other numerous tribes residing at the north and south of the Fails of the Columbia, whose numbers I could not with certainty ascertain.
 We might more than double this number, and probably still come below the population of the upper country.

 The Indians to whom our horses were entrusted, came in safely, as I expected.
-After resting on the Sabbath, we renewed, on Monday the 6th, our voyage down the river, having Fort Vancouver for our next destination.
+After resting on the sabbath, we renewed, on Monday the 6th, our voyage down the river, having Fort Vancouver for our next destination.
 We exchanged the bateau for a large canoe, retaining the men who attended me from Okanagan.
 Assisted by the high water, we made rapid progress until three in the afternoon, when a strong head wind compelled us to take to the land for the remainder of the day, having gone seventy-five miles.
-The Indians as usual came to us in their friendly manner, offering us salmon, and asking for tobacco, which they esteem more highly than either gold or silver.
+The Indians as usual came to us in their friendly manner, offering us salmon, and asking tobacco, which they esteem more highly than either gold or silver.
 They have been accustomed to traffic in this commodity, until they expect it of every passing traveler.

 The morning of the 7th was more calm, and we got under way at an early hour, but with the rising day the wind again increased to such a degree, that we were obliged to suspend our voyage.
-After a strenuous endeavor to effect a landing on the north, we were at length, without the power of controlling our canoe, and in much danger, driven across to the opposite shore, where we succeeded in landing, and here for the first time in all my travels, I found it impossible to pitch my tent, such being the strength of the wind, that it would have been carried away.
+After a strenuous endeavor to effect a landing on the north, we were at length driven across to the opposite shore; and here for the first time in all my travels, I found it impossible to pitch my tent, such being the strength of the wind, that it would have been carried away.
 The canoe was drawn upon the shore, and wrapping myself in my blankets and buffalo robes, I laid me down in safety by the side of the canoe.
 We had here, as at all our other landing places, the usual friendly visit from the neighboring Indians.